ihmeuw/vivarium_inputs/docs/source/tutorials/pulling_data.rst

 Population Structure Data
 +++++++++++++++++++++++++
-To pull population data for a specific location, :mod:`vivarium_inputs.interface` provides :func:`vivarium_inputs.interface.get_population_structure`, which returns population data in the input format expected by a simulation.
+To pull population data for a specific location, :mod:`vivarium_inputs.interface` provides :func:`get_population_structure <vivarium_inputs.interface.get_population_structure>`, which returns population data in the input format expected by a simulation.

 For example, to pull population data for Kenya, we would do the following: